apreetham8106/zomato-landing-page/README.md

-# This is landin page
+# This is landing page clone